-A clean kitchen starts with a fresh refrigerator.
+A cleaner kitchen starts with a fresh refrigerator.
 Start the spring cleaning process by throwing away old and unwanted food.
-This will make room for all the snacks you’ll want to stock up on this year.
+This process will make room for all the snacks you’ll want to stock up on this year.
 If you haven’t reached for it in over two weeks, it is probably safe to assume you won’t be reaching for it for a while.
-It is also very important to check the dates on all your food and to actively check for browning and mold spots.
+It is also essential to check the dates on all your food and to actively check for browning and mold spots.

-To clean the exterior, start off by removing all magnets, report cards, and drawings.
-Once you have sorted through what to keep and what to throw away, wipe down the exterior with a clean wipe and replace.
+To clean the exterior, start by removing all magnets, report cards, and drawings.
+Once you have sorted through what to keep and what to throw away, wipe down the exterior with a clean wipe and replace it.

 Welcome the Fresh Air

-At Sharp, we believe a key component to a mindful lifestyle is clean air.
-We have been waiting patiently all winter long to open our windows without getting frost bite.
+At Sharp, we believe a crucial component of a mindful lifestyle is cleaner air.
+We have been waiting all winter patiently long to open our windows without getting frostbite.
 With fresh air comes fresh curtains and the chance to give those dusty curtains a much-needed trip to the washing machine.

 If your allergies act up in the springtime like mine do, you may want to consider investing in an air purifier or plant with air purifying capabilities to keep the air in your kitchen fresh.
-We recommend the Sharp HEPA Air Purifier because it is able to capture pollen, dust, pet dander, and smoke, while reducing germs, bacteria, viruses, mold, and fungus.
+We recommend the Sharp HEPA Air Purifier because it can capture pollen, dust, pet dander, and smoke while reducing germs, bacteria, viruses, mold, and fungus.